donnate/donnate.github.io/_pages/about.md

 <div style="background-color:rgba(0, 0, 0, 0.0470588);">
 <font size="-0.5">
 <b>NEWS:  The group is recruiting!</b>
 We have openings on a rolling basis for postdocs, rotation PhD students (already accepted to UChicago), and a limited number of MS or advanced undergraduate students.
-Find out about <a href="https://donnate.github.io/projects/">our research </a> and   <a href="https://donnate.github.io/openings/">our research opportunities</a>. \\
+Find out about <a href="https://donnate.github.io/projects/">our research </a> and   <a href="https://donnate.github.io/openings/">our research opportunities</a>.

-If you would like to be a  <i>postdoctoral fellow</i> in the group, please send me an email at cdonnat [at] uchicago.edu  including your interests and CV.
+If you would like to be a <b><i>postdoctoral fellow</i></b> in the group, please send me an email at cdonnat [at] uchicago.edu  including your interests and CV.

-If you are a <i>UChicago PhD/Masters or Undergrad student</i> interested in joining the group, please send me an email including your interests, CV, and transcript. \\
+If you are a <b><i>UChicago PhD/Masters or Undergrad student</i></b> interested in joining the group, please send me an email including your interests, CV, and transcript.

 For others not currently at the University, we apologize if we may not have the bandwidth to respond.
 </font>
 </div>